qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 properties --> Fields --> Attribute editor layout` setting.
 Thanks to the :ref:`widget setting <configure_field>`, you can improve this dialog.

-You can furthermore define built-in forms (see figure_fields_form_).
-This is useful for data entry jobs or to identify features using the option ``auto open form``.
-When you have objects with many attributes, you can create an editor with several tabs and named groups to present the attribute fields.
+You can furthermore define built-in forms (see figure_fields_form_), e.g. when you have objects with many attributes, you can create an editor with several tabs and named groups to present the attribute fields.